edmarlozada/mikrotik-fix-usertime-onbrownout/README.md

-# mikrotik-fix-usertime-onbrownout v10.0
+# mikrotik-fix-usertime-onbrownout v13.0
-Mikrotik Script to Fix Users-Limit-Uptime on Brownout.
+Mikrotik script to fix users time on brownout.
-Handle Active Users Limit-Uptime on Power Interruption.
+Handle active users limit-uptime on power interruption.
+I strongly suggest to use UPS than this script! 😅

 eUpTimeBackup: (interval)
 - ip hotspot active user